AnantH287/Flutter_Practice/README.md

 - Counter task with help of Provider
 - Mini Student Form
 - Network checker is user online or offline AND the filter option with SearchBar
-- I have Practiced List View Builder with Dummy Data and it does filter the Data (New_Task)
+- I have Practiced the List View Builder with Dummy Data and user can filter the data (New_Task)

 ## 🛠️ Technologies